Introducing an expanded formula for influencing return on learning investment (ROLI)

 Why calculate return on learning investment?

 ROLI is a historical measure of an initiative’s impact on the business, and a strong ROLI of a past investment can help build the case for similar investments in the future.
 You can also use a projected ROLI to help you plan new programs and make a business case for the investment.
-A projected ROLI can help you to:

 • Accurately predict outcomes